What Is Judicial Foreclosure?

 The Foreclosure Sale

 After the court issues a judgment, a foreclosure sale is set.
-At the foreclosure sale, if a third party makes the highest bid on the home, that person or entity will then become the new owner of the property.
+At the foreclosure sale, if a third party makes the highest bid on the home, that person or entity will become the new property owner.

 But in most cases, the foreclosing party will be the high bidder.
 At the foreclosure sale, the foreclosing party typically bids on the property using a "credit bid."
 A credit bid means that the bank bids the debt that the borrower owes.
 Basically, the lender gets a credit in the amount of the borrower's debt.